What Happens After Filing I-485, Application to Adjust Status

 - Originals of any documents that you submitted copies to USCIS, such as birth and marriage certificates.

 - Advance Parole document and/or Employment Authorization Card (if you have one).

 - Your passport, which contains the nonimmigrant visa by which you entered the U.S.

 Tip: Review the USCIS interview notice for a complete list of items that you should take to the adjustment of status interview.

 In some cases you may be granted permanent residence at the end of the interview.
 If approved, your green card will be mailed to you.
 If your application is denied, USCIS will mail you a notice explaining the reasons for the adjustment of status denial.

 Once you have your green card, you no longer need the EAD card.
 As a permanent resident, you have the right to travel outside the United States and return with a valid green card.
 You may also use the card as proof of your right to work in the United States.
 Congratulations.

-Tip: Once your adjustment of status application is approved, you may ask to have an “I-551” stamp placed in your passport.
+Tip: Once your adjustment of status application is approved, you may ask the USCIS office to place an “I-551” stamp in your passport.
 This is temporary proof that you are a permanent resident and is valid for re-entry at a U.S. port of entry.
 If you did not receive your green card in the mail, you can make a case inquiry

-After filing Form I-485, Application to Adjust Status, and related forms, the entire process can take anywhere from 6-14 months.
+After filing Form I-485, Application to Adjust Status, and related forms, your I-485 processing time can take anywhere from 8-14 months.
 The basis of your adjustment of status (e.g. family, employment, asylum, etc.) will be a significant factor.
 This is an approximation.
 It may be shorter for some and longer for others.
 In some cases, USCIS will make a request for additional information or even schedule an additional interview.
 Don’t forget — you can check your case status online with your receipt number.
 The USCIS website also lists normal processing times.
 If you believe that your case is outside the normal processing times, you can make a case inquiry.